 Clinton is a medium-sized city located in the state of Mississippi.
 With a population of 25,211 people and six constituent neighborhoods, Clinton is the 11th largest community in Mississippi.

 Clinton real estate is some of the most expensive in Mississippi, although Clinton house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clinton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clinton is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Clinton who work in office and administrative support (13.40%), sales jobs (11.88%), and management occupations (10.37%).

 Also of interest is that Clinton has more people living here who work in computers and math than 95% of the places in the US.

 Clinton is an extremely ethnically-diverse city.
 The people who call Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clinton include Irish, German, French , and Scots-Irish.
+Important ancestries of people in Clinton include English, German, Scots-Irish, and French .

 The most common language spoken in Clinton is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.